minio/docs/source/installation/deploy-minio-distributed.rst

 Networking and Firewalls
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Each node should have full bidirectional network access to every other
+Each node should have full bidirectional network access to every other node in
-node in the deployment.
-For containerized or orchestrated infrastructures,
+the deployment.
+For containerized or orchestrated infrastructures, this may
-this may require specific configuration of networking and routing
+require specific configuration of networking and routing components such as
-components such as ingress or load balancers.
-Certain operating systems
+ingress or load balancers.
+Certain operating systems may also require setting
-may also require setting firewall rules.
-For example, the following command
+firewall rules.
+For example, the following command explicitly opens the default
-explicitly opens the default MinIO server API port ``9000`` for servers running firewalld :
+MinIO server API port ``9000`` for servers running firewalld :

 .. code-block:: shell
    :class: copyable

    firewall-cmd --permanent --zone=public --add-port=9000/tcp
    firewall-cmd --reload

+All MinIO servers in the deployment *must* use the same listen port.

 If you set a static :ref:`MinIO Console <minio-console>` port (e.g. ``:9001``)
 you must *also* grant access to that port to ensure connectivity from external